XueliTian/xuelitian.github.io/content/about.md

 ---
 title: About
+tags:
+categories:
+date: 2023-10-18
-Description: About Page
+description: About page
-layout: about
 ---

 Experienced Data Science and Engineering leader with 7+ years' experience of architecting data and AI solutions, ranging from generative AI based prototype to big data production platform.
 Hands on experience in Azure, AWS, GCP and multi-cloud data solution.